 After we have completed the small group, I continue to keep up with the attendance patterns of each of the students when I meet monthly with the attendance committee at my school.
 I will also meet again with the students to review what was learned in our small group.
 Individual sessions are held with students who continue to have attendance concerns.
 The good news: This year’s attendance data for the group is looking good and is much better than what they ended the school year with last year!

 Stick around!
 You can follow Savvy School Counselor with free email updates.
 You can find the School Attendance Matters Unit in my TpT Store.
+You may also like Good Attendance ROCKS!
 Follow my store to keep up with my latest products and freebies.